tfirew/techu/techu.md

     Isolation and Security: Using Amazon VPC, you can isolate your DB Instances in your own virtual network, and connect to your existing IT infrastructure using industry-standard encrypted IPsec VPN.

+Presentation Session:
+Stand/sit up right and relax
+Relate to customers and actively listen
+Have a customer success story
+Understand your weakness for example your filler words

+Research and value mapping
+Invest time - set up pre-meetings/talk to staeholders(actively listen)

+Who are the people?

+Delivery for POC2

+    1, 5, 2, 7, 12, 6(ours), 15, 14, 9, 11, 8, 13, 4, 10, 3

+Web tier: Small burstable instance for front end (HTML, CSS, in browser javascript) maybe root volume App tier:  to interact with frontend and database (Elastic Block store) Nat gateway for for outbound request.
+For patches and stuff

+#!/bin/bash
+yum update -y
+yum install -y httpd.x86_64
+systemctl start httpd.service
+systemctl enable httpd.service
+echo "Hello there from $(hostname -f)" > /var/www/html/index.html

+### Security at AWS

+Confidentiality: allow only authorized users to access to resources
+Integrity: Preserving data at rest and in trasit.
+Can we proof it's the original data
+Avaialability: having access to information resources when needed

+AWS `Config`: The visibility of data(what has changed, where is the evidence, what is in my environment, what impact did a particular action have)
+AWS `CloudTrail`: Auditability(who, what, when, where).
+It's on by default.
+AWS `IAM`: Controllability(effectively manage users, temporary credentials) AWS `CloudFormation`: Automation and Agility(ensuring high availability, can I apply securiyt checks ina reproducible manner)

+AWS Shared Responsiblity Model

+Security of the cloud: infrastracture security, compute storage, networking, Database, Avialability, Regions, Edge Locatoins Security in the cloud:SSE, CSE, Network Traffic Protection, OS network and firewall configuration.

+AWS Cloud adoption framwork security perspective

+Directive
+    what are your security requirements
+Detective
+    Looks for bad things happening anyway
+Preventive
+    Stop bad things from happening
+Responsive
+    Fix or alert on bad things detected